 I wanted my son to try skiing because, well, I am a skier!
 I also knew it would be easier for him and he would be more confident right away.
 However, he was determined to try snowboarding.
 Knowing my (strong-willed) son, I knew if I didn’t let him try snowboarding there was going to be some epic tantrums, so….. we did snowboarding.
 And low and behold, after his 30-minute lesson he said, ‘Mommy, tomorrow I want to try skiing because it looks EASIER!”
 Mommy win!

-We didn’t buy any fancy kids skiing gear for our little skiing toddler.
-We simply put on two long sleeved shirts and two pairs of pants.
-We already had a great snowsuit from Mountain Equipment and Co-op which is super warm and cozy.
+We didn’t buy any fancy kids skiing clothes for our little skiing toddler.
+We simply put on two long-sleeved shirts and two pairs of pants.
+We already had a great snowsuit which is super warm and cozy.
 My son has a weird thing about not wearing thick socks so unfortunately, I could only get him to wear his regular thin socks.
 Luckily, it wasn’ that cold when we went.
 We used our amazing toddler balaclava and our toddler mitts to keep the little guy warm.